 Which begs the question- why carry them out at all?
 The fact that businesses still welcome M&A despite the contradictory evidence present, means that there is something to be gained when a M&A is carried out successfully.
 Some mergers are enforced to capitalize on new geographic or demographic markets, expand product selections, boost productivity levels, facilitate the acquisition of important employees such as COO and CEOs.

 In most cases, M&As take place to absorb a rival organization or fulfill long term strategies.
+Considering a merger or acquisition?
+Our Fractional COO services offer the strategic expertise you need for a successful deal.
+Learn more.
 Whatever the reason for a M&A, it is essential for the process to be measured to assess whether or not it was successful in meeting the rationale of business objectives established.
 That’s where KPIs or key performance indicators come in.
 KPIs are quantifiable, thus allowing an organization to determine if it did well or flopped.

 That’s why businesses must establish a series of well-defined and established objectives before every M&A. The KPIs established will articulate the ideal performance results that are expected from the M&A process.